-PM Modi releases next installment of PM-KISAN to over 9 cr farmers
+PM Modi releases Rs 18,000 cr as part of PM-KISAN scheme, says no middlemen, no commissions

-New Delhi, Dec 25: Prime Minister Narendra Modi is addressing nine crore farmers virtually, as he released the next installment of financial aid - Rs 18,000 crore - as part of the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme on Friday, 25 December.
+New Delhi, Dec 25: As the farmers' protests continue unabated, Prime Minister Narendra Modi released the next installment of financial aid - Rs 18,000 crore - as part of the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme to over 9 crore farmers on Friday, 25 December.

 Newest FirstOldest First